Smithsonian/gatk_downstream/README.md

 ## Citation
 Please cite:
 Gregory, J.T., Maldonado, J.E., Brown, J.L., McInerney, N.R., Rogers, R., Campana, M.G., Prado, N.A.
 In prep.
-Integrating genomics and endocrinology to investigate hyperprolactinemia in female African savannah elephants (*Loxodonta africana*) housed in North American zoos.
+Integrating genomics and endocrinology to investigate hyperprolactinemia in female African savannah elephants housed in North American zoos.

 ## License
 This software is licensed under the Smithsonian Institution [terms of use](https://www.si.edu/termsofuse).

 ## Installation
 After installing [Nextflow](https://www.nextflow.io/) and [Conda](https://docs.conda.io/en/latest/), download the pipeline using:
-`nextflow pull campanam/Elephants`
+`nextflow pull campanam/gatk_downstream`

 ## Configuring the Pipeline
 The `nextflow.config` file included with this repository contains a standard profile for running the pipeline locally.
 See the Nextflow documentation for assistance in generating a configuration profile for your computing system.
 The parameters you will need to provide to execute the pipeline are listed in the `params` block.
 These are: